Royal Wharf

-Royal Wharf is a residential and commercial development in Newham, London located on the north bank of the River Thames.
+Royal Wharf is a residential and commercial development in Newham, London located on the north bank of the River Thames in Silvertown.
 It is built on the former site of Minoco Wharf and is near the Thames Barrier, west of Thames Barrier Park, and close to both West Silvertown and Pontoon Dock DLR stations.

 The development is a joint venture between Ballymore Group and Singapore listed Oxley Holdings.
 It includes 3,385 residential units and 10,000 square metres of retail and commercial space.

 History

 The 15.2 hectare site was originally developed as an industrial works at the end of the nineteenth century and was also used for the manufacture of TNT during the First World War.
 Following this, the site was used by Shell UK for a period as an oil storage and refining site.
 This came to an end in the 1990s, when the site was left vacant.

 Silvertown explosion

 Royal Wharf sits on the site of the Silvertown explosion, a large explosion at a munitions factory on 19 January 1917 which killed 73 people and injured more than 400, and caused substantial damage to the local area.
 As part of the development, the Silvertown War Memorial was relocated to Royal Wharf Gardens, in the centre of the development.